vakosta/CodeCommenter/README.md

 Make sure that you have a stable internet connection, because ML Model located on a separate server.

+## ML Model

+As the purpose of this project is to study the IntelliJ and ReSharper SDKs, our own neural network has not yet been fine-tuned for the task.
+Therefore, this plugin uses a pre-trained CodeTrans model from HuggingFace.
+Although not perfect, it works well and solves the problem at hand.

 ## Installation

 Download and install this plugin from [JetBrains Marketplace](https://plugins.jetbrains.com/). *Not available yet.*